ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-deploy-and-run-ballerina-programs.md

 ```

 Here you have use @kubernetes:Deployment to specify the docker image name which will be created as part of building this service.
 CopyFiles field is used to copy the MySQL jar file into the ballerina bre/lib folder.
-Make sure to replace the <path_to_JDBC_jar> with your JDBC jar's path.

 @kubernetes:Service {} will create a Kubernetes service which will expose the Ballerina service that is running on a Pod.